-The Institute's SAP standards measure a student's satisfactory academic progress at the end of each Quarter.
-The Institute will provide an academic grade report to each student at the end of each Quarter. which will include the student's grades earned in each course attempted.
-The grade report will also provide cumulative information for all credits attempted and completed and a cumulative grade point average at the end of each grading period.
+The Institute's SAP standards measure a student's satisfactory academic progress at the end of each semester.
+The Institute will provide an academic grade report to each student at the end of each semester, which will include the student's grades earned in each course attempted.
+The grade report will also provide cumulative information for allcredits attempted and completed and a cumulative grade point average at the end of each grading period.